-CoABS Grid), and logging of message traffic for quality control and audit purposes.
+More sophisticated and robust communications strategies are being experimented with, including logging of message traffic for quality control and audit purposes.
 We are particularly interested in the changes of process that might be triggered when the status of agents and panels alter (say moving from a synchronous on-line instant messaging mode of communication to an off-line store and forward messaging mode).